Karifa Yao

-Karifa Yao (born September 28, 2000) is a Canadian professional soccer player who plays as a defender for Vancouver Whitecaps FC in Major League Soccer.
+Karifa Yao (born September 28, 2000) is a Canadian professional soccer player who plays as a defender for Rhode Island FC of the USL Championship.

 Early life

 Yao began playing youth soccer at age seven with CS Fabrose.
 Afterwards, he joined youth club Étoiles de l’Est. He was also part of the National High Performance Centre.
 In 2017, he joined the Montreal Impact Academy, playing a year with the U17s, before playing two years with the U19s.

 Club career

 In June 2019, Yao signed a homegrown contract with Montreal Impact.
 He made his professional debut on September 20, 2020, appearing as a substitute against the Philadelphia Union.

 In February 2021, Yao went on a season-long loan to Canadian Premier League side Cavalry FC.
 On November 20, Yao scored his first professional goal against Pacific FC, netting the equalizer in their 2021 CPL season play-off semi-final, which ultimately ended in a 2-1 defeat for Cavalry.
 He was selected as Cavalry fans’ Player of the Year in 2021.
 After the 2021 season, Cavalry announced that Yao would leave the club at the end of his loan spell, and CF Montréal announced that they would exercise the option on Yao's contract for 2022.
 In March 2022, he extended his contract with Montreal adding another option year, while also returning to Cavalry on loan for a second season.
 He played a pivotal role for Cavalry, leading all outfield players in minutes played for the team.
 Over his time with Cavalry, he scored two goals and added two assists in 56 games, across all competitions.